linz/linz-bde-copy/README.txt

 TESTING

-cd into testdata directory and run tests using "runtests" script.
+Make sure you have perl installed on your system.
+Change into testdata directory and run tests using "runtests" script.
 Use a programme like kdiff3 or BeyondCompare and do a directory comparison between the output and validate directories.